 With a pro account for below $3 a month, you’ll have unlimited uploads, no pesky ads and 10MB size limits.
 Just so you know, images are automatically compressed if they go over the assigned size.
 A meme creator is also being offered with many templates.
 Imgur is available in Chrome as an extension and there are dedicated mobile apps for Android and iOS platforms.

 If you’re looking for sites like iMGSRC that offer quick uploads without the hassle of registering and getting your inbox spammed, then TinyPic could be just what you need.
-Here, you can not only share images, but video and URLs as well.
+Here, you can not only share images, but videos and URLs as well.
 The process is simple – You first choose your file, add tags if necessary and then hit the upload button.
-Once the transfer is complete, you’ll be provided a unique URL which sends viewers directly to your content.
+Once the transfer is complete, you’ll be provided a unique URL that sends viewers directly to your content.

-The company has added a resize feature which allows you to easily crop images to different sizes.
-And links can be sent directly to your email ID.
+The company has added a resize feature that allows you to easily crop images to different sizes.
+And links can be sent directly to your Email ID.
 This service is being offered for free and your content is deleted after 90 days if not viewed.
 There are size limits to what you can upload.
 Videos can be up to 100MB in size, but not more than 5 minutes long.
 Also, the content hosted here is publicly visible and cannot be made private.

 Photobucket is a popular content hosting website that also powers TinyPic.
-Started back in 2003, this service allows you to store videos and it acts like an online community for interacting with others.
+Started back in 2003, this service allows you to store videos and it acts as an online community for interacting with others.
 For this service, you’ll have to sign up for either a free account or a paid subscription.
 Free members are entitled to 2GB of storage, while plus accounts have options from 20GB up to 500GB.

 Uploaded content can be conveniently shared with others on social networks, via a link or through email.
 An image editor is also provided for tweaking pictures and adding effects as well as filters.
 These pictures can even be printed for a price.
 Photobucket is available as a dedicated app on multiple platforms including Windows, iOS, Android and Windows Phone.